Do you have numbness, tingling, or shooting pain to your feet? Do you have foot pain at night?

 Library for My Feet Are Numb or Tingling:

-A description of what Neurogenx does for peripheral neuropathy.
+Finally an option to both treat and improve Neuropathy.
+A description of Neuorogenx- an advanced electroanalgesic medical device that has been used to improve Peripheral Neuropathy in over 87% of patients treated.
 As the first carrier of this treatment in Utah, we are happy to answer any questions you may have about this technology.

 - What Vitamin Supplements Should Be Considered For Peripheral Neuropathy?